-The Atlanta University Center (AUC) neighborhood boundaries are defined by MLK Jr Drive on the north; Northside rive on the east; Interstate 20 on the south; and Joseph E. Lowery Boulevard on the west.
+The Atlanta University Center (AUC) neighborhood boundaries are defined by MLK Jr Drive on the north; Northside drive on the east; Interstate 20 on the south; and Joseph E. Lowery Boulevard on the west.
 The area is predominantly occupied by the largest continuous consortium of African Americans in higher education in the United States.

 The Atlanta University Center (AUC) was created in April 1929, when John Hope, then president of both Morehouse College and Atlanta University saw the potential gains from such a consortium.